-Vitamin D is stable in heat (and therefore does not need to be refrigerated), and is only marginally sensitive to light.
+Vitamin D is stable in heat.
+It doesn’t need to be refrigerated.
+It’s only slightly sensitive to light.

-Freezing foods with high vitamin D content (salmon or mackerel) does not reduce their vitamin D content.
-Vitamin D content generally remains high even when foods are cooked.
+Freezing foods high in vitamin D content (salmon or mackerel) doesn’t reduce their vitamin D content.
+Vitamin D content stays high even when foods are cooked.

-When a deficiency of vitamin D occurs during infancy or childhood, the skeletal system develops abnormally, resulting in a condition called rickets.
-Although it rarely occurs in tropical climates, rickets was common among children in northern cities of the United States and among African American children until milk became fortified with vitamin D supplements.
-Since vitamin D is necessary to maintain normal bone strength, deficiencies of vitamin D in an adult can lead to loss of calcium and contribute to osteomalacia (softening of bones) as well as osteoporosis (thinning of the bones).
+When a deficiency of vitamin D occurs during infancy or childhood, the skeletal system develops abnormally.
+This leads to rickets.
+It rarely occurs in tropical climates.
+But rickets was common among children in northern cities of the U.S. and among African American children until milk became fortified with vitamin D supplements.
+Since vitamin D is needed to keep normal bone strength, deficiencies of vitamin D in an adult can lead to loss of calcium and contribute to softening of bones (osteomalacia).
+It can also lead to thinning of the bones (osteoporosis).

 More vitamin D is needed by those who live in subpolar and polar regions where long winter nights cause reduced sun exposure.
-Melanin, the pigment that gives skin its color, can reduce the skin’s ability to make vitamin D. Individuals with darkly pigmented skin who are unable to get adequate sun exposure and/or consume recommended amounts of vitamin D may need a vitamin D supplement.
+Melanin, the pigment that gives skin its color, can reduce the skin’s ability to make vitamin D. People with darkly pigmented skin who are unable to get enough sun exposure or consume recommended amounts of vitamin D may need a vitamin D supplement.

-Malabsorption syndromes, especially those associated with increased fat loss in the stool (steatorrhea), can cause an increased need for vitamin D. These syndromes include lactose intolerance, tropical and non-tropical sprue, celiac disease, cystic fibrosis, ulcerative colitis, Crohn's disease, and pancreatitis.
+Malabsorption syndromes, especially due to increased fat loss in the stool (steatorrhea), can cause an increased need for vitamin D. These issues include lactose intolerance, tropical and non-tropical sprue, celiac disease, cystic fibrosis, ulcerative colitis, Crohn's disease, and pancreatitis.

-Liver diseases such as cirrhosis or renal failure can cause vitamin D deficiencies, as can the ingestion of large amounts of snack foods containing the fat substitutes Olestra or Olean, or the chronic use of mineral oil.
+Liver diseases, such as cirrhosis or kidney failure, can cause vitamin D deficiencies.
+So can ingesting large amounts of snack foods containing the fat substitutes Olestra or Olean, or the chronic use of mineral oil.

-Women who are pregnant or breastfeeding may need to take vitamin supplements, but must consult a physician before doing so.
+Women who are pregnant or breastfeeding may need to take supplements, but you should talk to your healthcare provider first.

-Deficiency of vitamin D causes rickets in children and osteomalacia or osteoporosis in adults.
-These conditions result from failure to mineralize new bone.
+Vitamin D deficiency causes rickets in children.
+It causes osteomalacia or osteoporosis in adults.
+These problems result from failure to mineralize new bone.
 Eventually this leads to demineralization and weakening of existing bone.
-Similarly, deficiency in infants can lead to craniotabes (soft skull).
+Deficiency in infants can lead to soft skill (craniotabes).

-Some of the symptoms of osteomalacia include diffuse bone pain (which can occur anywhere, but frequently occurs in the hips) and muscle weakness.
+Some of the symptoms of osteomalacia include diffuse bone pain (often in the hips) and muscle weakness.

 Some of the symptoms of osteoporosis include back pain, loss of height as the vertebrae become compressed, and fractures that occur with minimal trauma.